issamsaid/hiCL/README.md

 is intended to use the library as is.
 We recommend to clone from this branch if you would like to use the latest stable version.
-The current version of the software is 1.0.
 The releases are tagged on the master branch and each version has a major number and a minor number which are used as the tagging string (.e.g. the first release is tagged 1.0 on the master branch).